geopython/stetl/docs/install.rst

 Linux
 ~~~~~

-Most packages should be able to be installed by apt-get or Python ``pip`` or ``easy_install``.
+For Debian-based distro's like Ubuntu and Debian itself, most packages should be able to be installed via apt-get.

 Tip: to get latest versions of GDAL and other Open Source geospatial software, best is
 to add the `UbuntuGIS Repository <https://wiki.ubuntu.com/UbuntuGIS>`_.

 - Optional: Python package dependencies: ::

-   sudo apt-get install python-setuptools
+	apt-get install python-setuptools
-   sudo apt-get install python-dev
-   sudo apt-get install libpq-dev

 - ``libxml2/libxslt`` libs are usually already installed.
 Together with Python ``lxml``
   the total install for ``lxml`` is: ::